US 1A

 A listing of the several historical US 1A's in the state, from west to east:

-Norwalk (1962 to 1963)
+Norwalk (1962 to Mar.
+29, 1963)

 Darien (1953 to 1958)

 A short freeway bypass of US 1 in Darien opened on Sept.
 14, 1953; this is now part of I-95, from about exit 11 to exit 13.
 The 1.58-mile old section of US 1 along Post Road became US 1A.
-When the test of I-95 opened, US 1 was returned to Post Road.
+When the rest of I-95 opened, US 1 was returned to Post Road.

-Fairfield, Bridgeport and Stratford (1932 to 1963)
+Fairfield, Bridgeport and Stratford (1932 to Mar.
+29, 1963)

-This 9.24-mile US 1A followed present-day US 1 (North St, Boston Rd, Barnum Ave) then Main St (part of today's Route 113) and E. Main St (part of today's Route 110), Stratford.
+This 9.24-mile US 1A followed present-day US 1 (North St, Boston Rd, Barnum Ave) then Main St (part of today's Route 113) and E. Main St (part of today's Route 110) in Stratford.
 In 1931, this route was proposed as US 1N instead of 1A; AASHO pushed back, saying that directional letter suffixes were deprecated and the "A for Alternate" suffix should be used instead.

 In 1963, US 1 was moved north to replace US 1A.
 Much of the old US 1 became unsigned SR 770 and SR 771 -- and in 1992 became Route 130.